Observing site: Tähtikallio observatory, Finland

 Instrument: C416/4064mm (16” Meade)

-NGC 6905 is a planetary nebula in constellation of Delphinus, the Dolphin.
-The nebula is know as the Blue Flash -Nebula.
-I made following notes of my observation:
+NGC 6781 is a relatively large planetary nebula in the constellation of Aquila, The Eagle.
+Here are my notes of my observation:

 @97x: The object appears as a oval -shaped, faint nebula with a hint of a ring -structure with averted vision.